zebedeeio/beamable-starter/README.md

 1. Install Newtonsoft JSON
 2. Install Beamable
-3. Download and Install the Zebedee Unity Package
+3. Download and Install the ZBD Unity Package
 4. Install Docker Desktop

 ### Detailed instructions

-Before starting with the Zebedee package we will need to get the project ready.
+Before starting with the ZBD package we will need to get the project ready.
 We will need to install two dependencies in Unity:

 - Newtonsoft JSON
 - Beamable